isomerpages/govtech-im8/_control-catalog/Security Programme Management.md

 ### Control Recommendations

 Refer to the Cyber Security Agency of Singapore [Cybersecurity Toolkit for IT Teams](https://www.csa.gov.sg/our-programmes/support-for-enterprises/sg-cyber-safe-programme/cybersecurity-toolkits/cybersecurity-toolkit-for-it-teams) for an example of a risk assessment template and modify accordingly.
-For potential risk scenarios, consider examples from the Government Commercial Cloud [Cloud Security Risk Register](https://cloudplaybook.in.tech.gov.sg/confluence/display/CPP/3%29+Cloud+Security+Risk+Assessment).
+For potential risk scenarios, consider examples from the Government Commercial Cloud [Cloud Security Risk Register].

 ### Risk Statement